adanjoga/mvmc/README.md

 **MVMC** is described in detail in our paper:

 ```
-A. José-García, J Handl, W. Gómez-Flores, and M. Garza-Fabre
+A. José-García, J. Handl, W. Gómez-Flores, and M. Garza-Fabre
 An Evolutionary Many-objective Approach to Multiview Clustering Using Feature and Relational Data
 Applied Soft Computing
 (**in press**)